 TBB Tours would like to introduce you to what has often been described as “one of the world’s top ten motorcycle rides”.
 We are fortunate as this is right on our doorstep so we have built a great four day tour for your enjoyment.
 Mae Hong Son province is officially the most mountainous province in Thailand so as you may imagine, that means it’s under-populated and has great roads with stunning scenery!
-The tour is run over four days and three nights with the itinerary as follows:
+The tour is run over four days and three nights with the itinerary as described below:

 Depart TBB base after completing the necessary formalities and getting kitted up and head north out of the city.
 The traditional route to Pai would have us arriving by lunchtime so to extend the day and throw in some great curves, we first head to Phrao before taking an exquisite small road back to the main route 107.
 After a lunch stop we continue south back towards the city and about 30km from Chiang Mai we turn onto the Pai road and the start of the Mae Hong Son loop.
 This is truly a riders dream – a mix of fast flowing curves and tighter switchbacks to keep you on your toes.
 We’ll stop for snacks and lunch along the way and aim to arrive in Pai by approx 4pm to take advantage of the fact that the hotel we use there has a pool*.
 The evening can be spent wandering the “walking street” market and/or shacked up in one of many bars/restaurants serving an excellent choice of dishes.